HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Arc 6 - The Golden Age.md

 # [[Isilme Vanariel|Isilme]]

 ## [[Deathwatch]]
+Isilme is bound to serving [[Caede]] through the [[Deathwatch]] as pennance for her [[Dhampir]]ism.

 ## [[Minra Vanariel]]
+Isilme wants to rekindle her relationship with her mother.
+Minra is now the consort of [[Alfred Gundrei]], and is staying at [[Castle Gundrei]] in the outer city fields of Dularen, so the two are close together.

+- Isilme wants to go on a hunting trip with her mother

 ## [[Ulrandir Vanariel]]
 - [[Session 93 - Uldrinea's Bane]]

 # [[Dusk]]
 - [ ] Practice blade singing